devnulled/runjob/rfd/0001-runjob-design.md

 By default, each Job will also have its own network namespace to prevent sending or receiving traffic across the Internet or local network.
 This ensures a user can only run a random process and not import from nor export any data to other network and internet resources.

-A user will be able to specify that networking is enabled for a job.
-If enabled, the Job will then be able to use the same network interface as its parent process.

 The functionality of network namespaces should be implemented further in a later version of the product to allow more flexibility, such as allowing a user to define which network interfaces should be in the container.

 ### Job Execution

-The library will use a separate executable, `jobrunner,` to run the jobs.
-This runner will circumvent issues with using forking in Go.
+Once the isolation and resource limits have been created, the library will run the requested process defined in the Job.

 The requested commands must already have the software installed on the server.
 No functionality is built around installing new packages or doing a `docker pull`.